Study Abroad Program Overview

 for program-specific details about host institutions, program structure, and courses; academic culture and conduct; internships, research, & independent study; units, exams, and grades; orientation; housing; and information about the intensive language program (if applicable).

-The Geneva Global and International Studies program is an interdisciplinary semester program designed for students seeking an enriching academic experience in one of the world's major centers for international governance.
-The academically challenging program provides a series of interdisciplinary course modules taught in English that include academic field trips to the many Geneva-based organizations, such as the United Nations, the World Trade Organization, and the International Labor Organization.
+The Geneva Global and International Studies program is an interdisciplinary program designed for students seeking an enriching academic experience in one of the world's major centers for international governance.
+The academically challenging program provides a series of courses taught in English that include academic field trips to the many Geneva-based organizations, such as the United Nations, the World Trade Organization, and the International Labor Organization.

-You will enroll in a core module, "International Geneva: Issues and Institutions," which will explore issues of global governance, international trade and development, the environment and climate change, human rights, migration, humanitarian law, and global health.
-You will also choose three electives from a list of courses including:
+You will enroll in a core course, "International Geneva: Issues and Institutions," which explores issues of global governance, international trade and development, the environment and climate change, human rights, migration, humanitarian law, and global health.
+You also choose three electives from a list of courses which may include:

 You are also required to enroll in a French language course.
-French courses are offered at beginning through advanced levels.
-Students with French language proficiency can choose from an additional range of courses.
+French courses are offered at intermediate through advanced levels.
+Students with two or more years of university-level French can choose from an additional range of elective courses taught in French.

 Use the following resources to learn about courses on UCEAP:

-You are required to take a full-time course of study while abroad.
-25 quarter/17.2 semester UC units are required; five courses.
+You are required to take a full-time course of study while abroad: 25 quarter/17.2 semester UC units, five courses.